ugiam/dbt-idnclimate/README.md

     ```shell
     docker build -f Dockerfile -t dbt:latest .
     ```
-1. Edit daily_temp_update.py Mount source for dbt_run and dbt_test. cd .dbt && pwd and then copy the directory into dag python script
+1. Open airflow-dags then edit daily_temp_update.py Mount source for dbt_run and dbt_test task.
+Here is a guide to know the exact directory `cd .dbt && pwd` and then copy the directory into dag python script
     ```python
     mounts=[
         Mount(